LincaMarius/ISAP-1_Block_Diagram/README.md

 ![ Figure 13 ](/Pictures/Figure13.png)

-Since the available RAM is only 16 bytes we decided Stiva to use a separate RAM, so it doesn't reduce the space available for program variables.
+Since the available RAM is only 16 bytes we decided Stack to use a separate RAM, so it doesn't reduce the space available for program variables.

 Since the Stack doesn't use the computer's RAM, but has its own RAM, the Stack's growth direction doesn't matter.